Academic Requirements

 All applicants must submit a completed application packet, including:

-• Application: Submit online at eastern.edu/apply
+• Application: Completed and signed at eastern.edu/apply

 • Official Transcripts - must be submitted from all institutions of higher education that the applicant attended.